 “Don’t you have to go and meet Richard ?
 What time is his flight ?”

 For Chris to be on time, he would have had to get up and leave immediately which he felt, considering his surrounding, was a ludicrous thing to do.

 “No, he has keys.
 He knows his way around Berlin.”

 “You sure ?
 I can drive you there.
 I’m free all day ?”

 “No, don’t worry, he’ll be OK, my Darling !
 You are so sweeeeetttt.”

 They finished the joint and went back to sleep.
 When they eventually woke, dressed and got into Ute’s car, it was already late evening.

 Jens was working the bar, and the Café was half full, but not with anyone Richard recognised.
-The music was some generic sub Sonic Youth guitar noise, played too loudly to make conversation easy.
+The music was some generic pseudo Sonic Youth guitar noise, played too loud to make conversation easy.

 Chris, still with his embarrassed smile, got the drinks while Richard sat and made small talk with Ute.
 She was small, with dark blonde hair, tied back in a ponytail.